JivanKarthick/Circulate-the-values-of-N-variables/README.md

 # Circulate-the-values-of-N-variables
 ## Aim:
 To write a python program to circulate the n variables using function concept

 ## Equipment’s required:
-PC
-Anaconda - Python 3.7
+PC Anaconda - Python 3.7

-## Algorithm:
+Algorithm:
 ## Step 1:

-create a function with keyword and name
+Import def circulate.

 ## Step 2:

-get input for the variable list and range
+Prepare the lists from each linear equations and assign in np.array().

 ## Step 3:

-Get the value from the user for the number of rotation
+Get the value from the user for the number of rotation.

 ## Step 4:

-Using the slicing concept rotate the list
+Using the slicing concept rotate the list.

-## Step5:
+## Step 5:

-the circulated number will be recieved
+Add coding to the input value.

 ## Step 6:

-End the program
+Print the coding to get answer.
 ## Program:
 ```python
 #Program to circulate N values.